Teknoboomer/PackageTracker/README.md

 The project is still under construction with a plan to add UPS tracking and possibly archival of past tracking.
 Code features from later versions of C# are being added as their usefulness is encountered.

-3) Coding style
+III) Coding style

 Major coding style elements of note are:
-  a) The left curly brace style is used.
+1) The left curly brace style is used.

-  b) Braces are almost exclusively on a separate line.
+2) Braces are almost exclusively on a separate line.

-  c) The keyword **var** is never used; its use is set as an error in my environment.
+3) The keyword **var** is never used; its use is set as an error in my environment.

-  d) Abstract classes are preferred over Interfaces.
+4) Abstract classes are preferred over Interfaces.

-  e) Interfaces are never used where a class reference works.
+5) Interfaces are never used where a class reference works.

-  f) Repetitive code is collected into methods.
+6) Repetitive code is collected into methods.

-  g) Names are camel case with methods names capitalized, variables lower case, globals names start with an underscore.
+7) Names are camel case with methods names capitalized, variables lower case, globals names start with an underscore.

-  h) Blank lines are used regularly for clarity.
+8) Blank lines are used regularly for clarity.

-  i) Statements will span multiple lines whenever it enhances clarity.
+9) Statements will span multiple lines whenever it enhances clarity.

-  j) Local variables are used to provide clarity, e.g. "trackingNumberArray[i]" will be extracted to "valueToSum" for use in a block of code.
+10) Local variables are used to provide clarity, e.g. "trackingNumberArray[i]" will be extracted to "valueToSum" for use in a block of code.

-4) Note on Cut and Pasting of Code with Example (and more philosophy)
+IV) Note on Cut and Pasting of Code with Example (and more philosophy)

 All code is original with the exception of the validation of the UPS tracking number.
 I have displayed the "borrowed" code and what was incorporated into the project.
 It serves to